External Ear Obstructions

 The ear canal may be obstructed by cerumen (earwax), scar tissue, a tumor, a foreign body, or an insect.
 Itching, pain, and temporary conductive hearing loss may result.
 Most causes of obstruction are readily apparent during otoscopic examination.
 Treatment is careful manual removal using adequate lighting and appropriate instruments.

 Before and after attempting to remove cerumen or a foreign body from the ear canal, clinicians should consider doing a hearing assessment if they have the necessary equipment readily available.
 Hearing loss (compared with the unaffected ear) that does not improve after removal of the obstruction could indicate that the foreign body (or prior attempts to remove it) has damaged the middle or inner ear.
 Hearing that worsens after removal of the obstruction could indicate damage caused by the removal process.
 However, clinicians who cannot formally assess hearing need not defer removal of common, easily removable obstructions.
-An in-office tuning fork test may also document hearing status.
+An in-office tuning fork test can also document hearing status.

 Cerumen